Personal tools

 Voters Key to the Interests of Candidates

 It is in the candidates' interests that voters are well informed and prepared, well motivated and critical in their choices.
-It is in their interests that there is a large voter turn out and that the election results reflect a free and fair process.
-In this process, and in the acceptance of the outcome, the individual voter is key, and education for all those voters, the electorate, is a major component in achieving it.
+It is in their interests that there is a large voter turnout and that the election results reflect the will of the people.
+In this process, and in the acceptance of the outcome, the individual voter is important, and education for all those voters, the electorate, is a major component in achieving it.